Dear reader of ADxS.org, please excuse the disruption.

 It is discussed that the reduced dopamine level due to the increased DAT count in ADHD-HI triggers hyperactivity.

-Treatment with amphetamine, methylphenidate, D1 receptor agonists or halperidol also reduced hyperactivity in genetically manipulated DAT-less rats.22 Hyperactivity (in addition to attention and memory problems) was also observed in mice with DAT deficiency, which was reduced by amphetamine medication.
-Amphetamine medication therefore also normalized the low number of DAT in the striatum.23
+Treatment with amphetamine, methylphenidate, D1 receptor agonists or halperidol also reduced hyperactivity in genetically manipulated DAT-less rats.23 Hyperactivity (in addition to attention and memory problems) was also observed in mice with DAT deficiency, which was reduced by amphetamine medication.
+Amphetamine medication therefore also normalized the low number of DAT in the striatum.24

 MPH has different neurological effects depending on the dosage.
 Since moderate to high doses of MPH bind to DAT, moderate to high doses of MPH are effective for hyperactivity and impulsivity.
-This is why most ADHD-HI or ADHD-C sufferers respond well to moderate to high doses of MPH, while ADHD-I sufferers are said to benefit less from it.2629303132
+This is why most people with ADHD-HI or ADHD-C respond well to moderate to high doses of MPH, while people with ADHD-I are said to benefit less from it.2730313233

-At low doses, methylphenidate preferentially enhances dopaminergic neurotransmission in the PFC, from which ADHD-I sufferers are said to benefit significantly better.2633
+At low doses, methylphenidate preferentially enhances dopaminergic neurotransmission in the PFC, from which people with ADHD-I are said to benefit significantly better.2734

-However, hyperactive-impulsive type patients (EEG: excessively high beta) are known to achieve good results in terms of restlessness and attention with minimal doses of stimulants.
+However, people with ADHD of the hyperactive-impulsive type (EEG: excessively high beta) are known to achieve good results in terms of restlessness and attention with minimal doses of stimulants.
 Only drive and mood were only improved with higher doses.

-Similarly, we know ADHD-I sufferers who cope very well with quite high doses of MPH.
+Similarly, we know people with ADHD-I who cope very well with quite high doses of MPH.
 The mechanisms of action therefore appear to be more complex.

 The principle of dose dependence in the effect of stimulants could correspond to the dose-dependent effect of dopamine and noradrenaline on the PFC - albeit with different results.
 Low elevations of dopamine and noradrenaline (as occur during manageable stress) improve PFC performance.
 Low-dose MPH increases dopamine and noradrenaline levels in the PFC.
 The effect of low-dose MPH and slightly increased dopamine / noradrenaline in the PFC is therefore concurrent.